Call it a silent epidemic. An estimated one in four adults is afflicted with

 metabolic syndrome yet another reason to adopt healthier eating and exercise

-Metabolic syndrome is a group of risk factors -- unhealthy cholesterol levels, high blood pressure, high blood sugar, and excess belly fat -- that may raise your risks of serious illness, such as diabetes, and blood vessel and heart disease.
+Metabolic syndrome is a group of risk factors: high blood pressure, high blood sugar, unhealthy cholesterol levels, and excess fat in the abdomen.
+Having these risk factors drastically raises your risk of diabetes, and blood vessel and heart disease.